morficus/vue-dullahan-validation/README.md

 * numeric: checks that the given value is a number (includes decimals)
 * or:  checks that at least one of the fields is not empty
 * required: checks that the given field actually has a value; in the case of lists, checks that they are not empty
-* sameAs: checks that the given value matches the value of the companion field (works with Lists and Objects too)
+* sameAs: checks that the given value matches the value of the companion field (works with Lists and Objects too) - for Lists, the elements must also be in the same order

+For details on how to configure each built-in rule, take a look at the [rules in details page](documentation/rules.md).